papari1123/Research-of-Particulate-Matter-Prediction-Modeling-Based-on-Deep-Learning/README.md

 ## 1.Summary
 1. predicted particulate matter(PM) of next N hour(N=1,4,12,24) in Korea.<br/>
-2. used Spatiotemporal Prediction method considering external pull factor such as wind and china PM.<br/>
+2. used spatiotemporal prediction method considering external pull factor such as wind and china PM.<br/>
 3. used CNN, convolutonal-GRU and locally connected layer.<br/>

 ## 2.Skill